tmtxt/tmtxt.github.com/_posts/2013-01-16-jekyll-bootstrap-blogging-platform-for-geeks.md

 > from dynamic components such as templates, partials, liquid code, markdown,
 > etc. Jekyll is known as “a simple, blog aware, static site generator”.

-So what Jekyll do is just to parse your content, mainly written in markdown text, to a static website.
+So what Jekyll does is just to parse your content, mainly written in markdown text, to a static website.
 It's also the engine used behind the Github pages.

 # Advantages of Jekyll